Ayushman-Misraa/Bait-and-Switch/README.md

 # ***ABOUT***

-Dark Pattern Identifier is a chrome extension that analyze WebPage DOM to detect deceptive designs (Dark Pattern).
+Bait And Switch is a chrome extension that analyze WebPage DOM to detect deceptive designs (Dark Pattern).
 Specifically this extension can detect Bait and Switch.